 In the meantime, you can still compare your annual/monthly costs from your bill against the tariff costs of the quoted tariffs on your results page.

 I've changed my mind, how do I cancel my switch?

-If you change your mind after requesting the switch, you'll have a cooling-off period of around 7 to 14 days (depending on the supplier) in which to stop it going through.
+If you change your mind after requesting the switch, you'll have a cooling-off period of 14 days in which to stop it going through.